vlad-io/DLMDS-EDE02-CODE/readme.md

    - Second line is the Kaggle download command as explained in https://www.kaggle.com/docs/api#interacting-with-datasets

    - The destination folder is the persistent volume that is accessible from the next stage (the Processor) in pipeline.

-   - Current dataset is "Novel corona virus 2019 dataset", that can be found at https://www.kaggle.com/datasets/sudalairajkumar/novel-corona-virus-2019-dataset
-   - Currently the dataset has several million records which include geographic and time series data.
-   - If a different dataset is needed the 'sudalairajkumar/novel-corona-virus-2019-dataset' in the crontab file should be changed to the desired label obtained from kaggle

-   - When container is launched it pulls the dataset, and creates a schedule (crond) that attempts to refresh the data.
-   - The current currently set to hourly, because the dataset is expected to be updated daily, but unknown at which time.

 ## Processor